menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

   This creates the file ``rndc.conf`` in the default directory (usually ``/etc``, which may or may not be where you want it).
 This file contains a *complete* ``rndc`` configuration for local use, as well as key and controls statements, in comments, that can be copied into ``named.conf`` (after removing the comment marks).

 controls
-  Men&Mice DNS Server Controller uses a controls statement for BIND.
+  Men&Mice DNS Agent uses a controls statement for BIND.
 There must be a controls statement with an ``inet`` substatement that references an explicitly defined key (see above); the ``inet`` statement must allow connections from the loopback address, 127.0.0.1.
 If there is no controls statement defined, the installer will remind you to create one manually.

 Changes in named.conf
 ^^^^^^^^^^^^^^^^^^^^^

-Installing Men&Mice DNS Server Controller rearranges your named configuration data, including rewriting ``named.conf`` and rearranging the data directory.
+Installing Men&Mice DNS Agent rearranges your named configuration data, including rewriting ``named.conf`` and rearranging the data directory.
 The new configuration is functionally equivalent to the old, except the logging statement is either added or changed to add some new channels.

 Common Files
 """"""""""""